 Best Ways to Stay Injury-Free as a Fast Bowler

-Fast bowling places repeated stress on the lower back, knees, shoulders, and ankles.
+Bowling fast in cricket places repeated stress on the lower back, knees, shoulders, and ankles.
 Staying injury-free is essential for long-term development and performance.

 Warm Up Properly

-A proper warm-up prepares the body for the physical demands of fast bowling and helps reduce the risk of muscle strains and joint injuries.
+A proper warm-up prepares the body for the physical demands of pace bowling and helps reduce the risk of muscle strains and joint injuries.
 Jumping straight into high-intensity bowling without preparation can place unnecessary stress on the body.
 Gradually increasing intensity before training also improves rhythm, flexibility, and bowling performance.

 A proper warm-up should include: